William Albert, 1st Prince of Montenuovo: Early life

 Count William Albert of Neipperg was born in 1819 at Parma, Duchy of Parma.
 He was the son of Adam Albert, Count of Neipperg (1775–1829), illegitimately (prior to his marriage in 1821) by his second wife, Marie Louise, Duchess of Parma (1791–1847).
 She was the daughter of Francis II, Holy Roman Emperor, and Princess Maria Teresa of Naples and Sicily.

 His mother Marie Louise was the second wife and Empress consort of Napoleon I from 1810 to 1814.
 She subsequently reigned in her own right as Duchess of Parma from 1817 onward.

 After the death of her husband Napoleon I, who died on St. Helena in 1821, she married morganatically to Adam Albert von Neipperg.
 As a result, William Albert was the half-brother of Napoleon II.

 Military career

 In 1838, he joined the ranks of the Austrian army and took part in the counterinsurgency battles of 1848 in Italy and Hungary, earning in 1854 the title of Second Lieutenant field marshal.

 In 1859, he took part in the disastrous Battle of Magenta, where the Austrian army was defeated by the Franco-Sardinian army.
 In 1860, he became commander of a regiment, and he was moved in 1866 to Bohemia.
 In 1867, he was promoted to General of Cavalry, remaining in office until 1878.

 Prince of Montenuovo

 On 20 July 1864, he was elevated to the status of Prince of Montenuovo in Austria, which is the Italian translation of Neipperg.
-The title was heritable by all legitimate male line descendants, but it became extinct with the death of 3rd Fürst Ferdinand Bonaventura of Montenuovo (1888-1951), who only had three daughters.
+The title was heritable by all legitimate male line descendants, but it became extinct with the death of 3rd Prince Ferdinand Bonaventura of Montenuovo (1888–1951), who only had three daughters.